Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Choke Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is choked in the air.
 		// - "Choke Chance"
 		// - "Choke Hit Mode"
-		// Requires "st_choke.smx" to be installed.
+		// Requires "mt_choke.smx" to be installed.
 		"Choke Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.